GovReady/govready-q/docs/source/introduction.md

 * Emoji icons by http://emojione.com/developers/.
 * Generic server icon by [Stock Image Folio from Noun Project](https://thenounproject.com/search/?q=computer&i=870428).

 ## About GovReady PBC

 GovReady® PBC is Public Benefit Corporation whose mission is to lower the cost of innovation in digital services to citizens.
 GovReady’s innovative self-service IT compliance tool GovReady-Q was developed as part of a R&D contract to automate and lower the cost of cyber security compliance from the Department of Homeland Security, Science and Technology Directorate, Cyber Security Division.
-GovReady PBC is based in the greater Washingtong, DC metro aread.
+GovReady PBC is based in the greater Washingtong, DC metro area.